HECVAT Category

 Do you provide individuals with access to their personal information for review and update (i.e., data subject rights)?

-This question is asking whether your organization has mechanisms in place that allow individuals (data subjects) to access, review, and update their personal information that you collect and store.
+Data subject rights are the subject: the question asks whether individuals can access, review, and update the personal information you hold about them.
 This is a fundamental data privacy right often referred to as 'data subject rights' or 'individual rights'.

 Do you disclose personal information to third parties only for the purpose(s) identified in the privacy notice or with the implicit or explicit consent of the individual?